mendersoftware/mender-docs/04.Artifacts/05.Modifying-a-Mender-Artifact/docs.md

 The `mender-artifact` utility is used to create and inspect Mender Artifacts.

-You can download a [precompiled mender-artifact Linux binary here](https://d25phv8h0wbwru.cloudfront.net/stable/tip/mender-artifact).
+You can download a [prebuilt mender-artifact Linux binary here](https://d25phv8h0wbwru.cloudfront.net/stable/tip/mender-artifact).

 !!!
 If you need to build `mender-artifact` from source, please see [Compiling mender-artifact](#compiling-mender-artifact).